alxbrd/fitnessstudio/README.md

 **Generate solutions using a generated mutation operator (CRA instance)**

-* Copy the *.henshin* file to be used for the mutation operator into the directory *de.uni_ko.fitnessstudio.instance.cra/transformation/fixed*, so that it is the only *.henshin* file in this directory.
+* The solution generation will take the *.henshin* module used for mutation from the directory *de.uni_ko.fitnessstudio.instance.cra/transformation/fixed*.
+Per default, this directory contains the mutation operator generated during our initial experiments.
+To use an alternative module, place it in the *fixed* directory and make sure it's the only *.henshin* file in this directory.
 * Execute the provided runner class *de.uni_ko.fitnessstudio.instance.cra.runners.LowerTierRunnerWithFixed* to generate solutions based on the provided mutation operator.
 Again, a couple of configuration options are available.
 * The results of the generation process will be stored to the directory *output_models* within the project -- in doubt, please refresh the package explorer using F5.